reactjs/react.dev/content/blog/2018-03-27-update-on-async-rendering.md

 > Libraries like Relay/Apollo should manage subscriptions manually with the same techniques as `create-subscription` uses under the hood (as referenced [here](https://gist.github.com/bvaughn/d569177d70b50b58bff69c3c4a5353f3)) in a way that is most optimized for their library usage.

 ### Updating `state` based on `props`

+>Note:
+>
+>Both the older `componentWillReceiveProps` and the new `getDerivedStateFromProps` methods make your components complex and often lead to bugs.
+We published another blog post explaining **[simpler alternatives to derived state](/blog/2018/06/07/you-probably-dont-need-derived-state.html)** which work better for the majority of cases.

 Here is an example of a component that uses the legacy `componentWillReceiveProps` lifecycle to update `state` based on new `props` values:
 `embed:update-on-async-rendering/updating-state-from-props-before.js`